-Concerns about veterinary practitioners
+Complaints about veterinary practitioners

 The Veterinary Practitioners Registration Board of Victoria receives, assesses and investigates concerns submitted about the professional conduct or health of veterinary practitioners registered in Victoria.
-Before notifying us of your concerns about a veterinary practitioner, we encourage you to watch the videos on this page about how you can raise your concerns.

 What do veterinary boards do?